 We went swimming with the dolphins at Dolphin Cove – which was an unbelieveable experience that I would highly recommend!
 Another incredible experience was taking a Catamaran Cruise along Negril where we sat back and took in the gorgeous views.
 We jumped off the boat and swam, while my husband went swimming in nearby cave.
 On our way back we were greeted by Grover who danced and played games with the kids.

 The service was outstanding.
 OUTSTANDING.
 Every person we encountered was friendly, helpful and delightful.
-The childcare staff stood out even from this amazing group – when my son saw them around the resort he would go running up and give them a hug!
+The childcare staff stood out even from this amazing group – when my son saw any of the childcare staff around the resort, he would go running up and give them a hug!
 They just loved on the kids, were so enthusiastic and fun – our kids were totally in love with them.
 Our room was spotless every day and the housekeeping staff was super nice.
 I was shocked when we tried to tip – everyone just said to please give a donation to the Sandals Foundation to show our appreciation.

 Things do run on island time – don’t expect to get in and out of the restaurant in a whirlwind.
 Service is on the slower side (Well, for us New Englanders), but our food always arrived as ordered in good time.
-We had no place to go, so we enjoyed lingering over our meals.
+We had no place to go, so we enjoyed lingering over our meals and enjoying the atmosphere.
 Everyone was very sensitive to kids and families and was so kind about getting them food quickly or any special requests the kids had.
 The dining staff was incredibly sensitive to dietary restrictions and allergies, as well.
+You can tell that the staff has been trained on dealing with allergies and other dietary concerns and were extremely accommodating!

 Basically — my kids are begging to go back and they have even been asking Daddy if he could get a job in Jamaica!
 It was one of the best vacations we have ever been on.
 I cannot recommend it enough for families looking to relax and reconnect!!